-Expenses are reported when costs are incurred and reported on the functional basis in the statement of activities.
+Expenses are reported when costs are incurred and reported on the functional basis in the statements of activities.
 Accordingly, expenses have been allocated among the various program services and supporting activities benefited.
-For the year ended December 31, 2019, expenses were allocated among the functional categories on the basis of specific identification and estimates of time spent and benefits derived.
-CCIH incurred approximately \$1,400 of advertising costs for the years ended December 31, 2019.
-CCIH incurred no joint costs for the years ended December 31, 2019.
+For the years ended December 31, 2020 and 2019, expenses were allocated among the functional categories on the basis of specific identification and estimates of time spent and benefits derived.
+CCIH incurred approximately \$5,600 and \$1,400 of advertising costs for the years ended December 31, 2020 and 2019, respectively.
+CCIH incurred no joint costs for the years ended December 31, 2020 and 2019.